Curve-excluding fields: Introduction

 \subsection{The theory $C$XF in general}

-We now describe our construction in more detail and greater generality.
+We now describe our construction in more detail and greater generality, giving an outline of out results.
 Let $K_0$ be a field of characteristic 0 and let $C$ be a projective or affine curve over $K_0$ with genus at least 2 and no $K_0$-rational points.
-Let $T_C$ be the theory of fields $K/K_0$ with $C(K) = \varnothing$.
-When $K_0 = \Qq$, we can work in the language of rings, but in general we should work in the language of rings with added constant symbols for the elements of $K_0$. \begin{theorem} $T_C$ has a computably axiomatized model companion $C\XF$. \end{theorem} \begin{warning} \begin{enumerate} \item In the example mentioned earlier, the field $K_0$ is $\Qq$ and the curve $C$ is not the Fermat curve $C_4$, but rather the open subvariety $C_4 \setminus \{(\pm 1, 0), (0, \pm 1)\}$. \item In spite of our original motivation, models of $C$XF may or may not be large.
+Let $T_{C,K_0}$ be the theory of fields $K/K_0$ with $C(K) = \varnothing$.
+When $K_0 = \Qq$, we can work in the language of rings, but in general we should work in the language of rings with added constant symbols for the elements of $K_0$. \begin{theorem}[{= Theorem~\ref{thm:cxf-exist}, Remark~\ref{rem:computable}}] $T_{C,K_0}$ has a computably axiomatized model companion $C\XF_{K_0}$. \end{theorem} We will omit the subscript $K_0$ when it is clear from context, just writing $C\XF$. \begin{warning} \begin{enumerate} \item In the example mentioned earlier, the field $K_0$ is $\Qq$ and the curve $C$ is not the Fermat curve $C_4$, but rather the open subvariety $C_4 \setminus \{(\pm 1, 0), (0, \pm 1)\}$. \item In spite of our original motivation, models of $C$XF may or may not be large.
 We will say more about this shortly. \end{enumerate} \end{warning}